Daviology38/kmeans_toolbox_python/README.md

 **Note:** Multiple values can fall above the 90% confidence interval.
 In these cases, it is pertinent to compare the clusters of the possible solutions to each other.
 * Do the composites look similar?
 * Compare the values and their assignments between the different solutions.
 Does one value fall into different clusters depending on the solution?
-* If one value falls intoa different cluster depending on the solution, does the newly formed cluster it is in make sense, or is it just a derivation of another cluster?
+* If one value falls into a different cluster depending on the solution, does the newly formed cluster it is in make sense, or is it just a derivation of another cluster?
 If so, the lower cluster solution may provide better answers.

 # Examples
 era5_kmeans_xarray contains an example on how to run the functions.
 Sample data is provided to load into the functions.